Understanding Layer 2 security in Network Architecture for FCX Certification

 Conclusion

 Understanding the network architecture is critical for reliability and security of the infrastructure within the organization.
-Security of layer 2 is important for protection against such threats as MAC address spoofing, ARP poisoning, and VLAN hopping.
+Security of Layer 2 is important for protection against such threats as MAC address spoofing, ARP poisoning, and VLAN hopping.

 Port Security, VLANs and Dynamic ARP Inspection (DAI) are also effective strategies for safeguarding the network infrastructures.
 Such approaches are important for the candidates preparing for the Fortinet NSE 8 Certification.